RickyYeungCoding/reading-notes-Ops-201/Backup Your System.md

 By opening rstrui.exe in the command prompt window which will make the system restore wizard to pop up.
 Then following the instructions will help complete the process.
 ## What options are available if System Restore did not fix the problem?
 If system restore did not fix your issue, you can always restore from a different restore point.
+## Things I want to know more about
+How do you process a system restore on MAC OS?